dabroek/node-cache-manager-redis-store/README.md

 ----------------------------------------------------------------------------------
 This is a **completely different version** than the earlier [node-cache-manager-redis](https://github.com/dial-once/node-cache-manager-redis).
 This package does not use `redis-pool` which is unnecessary and not actively maintained.

-This package aims to provide **the most simple wrapper possible** by just passing the configuration to the underlying `node_redis` package.
+This package aims to provide **the most simple wrapper possible** by just passing the configuration to the underlying `ioredis` package.

 Installation
 ------------